Vincent-Zhang4135/Leetcode/Grind169/README.md

  - one cool thing u can do is directions [[-1, 0], [1, 0], [0, -1], [0, 1]] and then access for directions via for dx, dy in directions
  - for bfs questions, it may be helpful to store a queue that begins with storing all squares that match a particular starting condition (level order traversal)
  - when it comes to matrix, don't be afraid to change the values in the matrix if you visit those squares, and see if that can help you
+ - one way to iterate in a type toplogical order for triangle in 2d arrays that might be useful is to iterate the rows in negative order, and iterate the cols in positive order starting at the row index
 ## Strings
  - sometimes, consider the ASCII value of the characters of your string
  - ord(char) -> int. chr(int) -> char (converting between ascii and str)